rikigigi/analisi/README.md

 - C++17 compatible compiler (GCC 7+, clang 6+, intel 19.0.1+, [source](https://en.cppreference.com/w/cpp/compiler_support) )
 - cmake
-- linux or macOS (mmap - maybe this dependency can be removed with some additional work)
+- linux or macOS (mmap - maybe this dependency can be removed with some additional work, and it is not used in the python interface)
 - FFTW3 (included in the package)
 - Eigen3 (included in the package)
 - Boost (included in the package)